 The stakeholders will then create and prioritize requirements based on how important these are for the product roadmap.

 The work is then added to the sprint backlog and assigned a priority.
 It’s important that all stakeholders are involved in assigning priorities so that work doesn’t get over-prioritized or under-prioritized.

 When the sprint starts, the team’s work is already divided into tasks.
-Usually, these are a few hours each and can be completed in one or two days if there are no interruptions to progress on any of them.
+Usually, these are a few hours each, that can be automatically calculated using a web based time clock software, and can be completed in one or two days if there are no interruptions to progress on any of them.
 But during this time, new opportunities may come up for work that needs to be done as soon as possible, which is usually a priority “A” task.

 The team will discuss these new tasks and determine how much time they need to complete them, then add the work to the sprint backlog with their estimation of how long it will take before it’s completed.

 This activity of adding new work to the sprint backlog is important because it helps the team to know how much work they can take on in future sprints.
 It helps them identify when they’re getting behind or when the work is too little to do in one sprint.